Paddock Rules – Formula SAE Electric

 TOOL USE: Tools are expected to be used safely.
 Use of PPE is required.
 Wear safety glasses when cutting, grinding, etc. Wear appropriate eye protection while welding.
 All required PPE for electrical work is mandatory onsite.

 VEHICLE MODIFICATIONS: No unapproved modification to the vehicle after it has been through tech inspection.
-(Rule IN.14.1 – IN.14.2)
+(Rule IN.16.2)

 VEHICLE MOVEMENT: Vehicles may not move under their own power anywhere but on the practice or competition tracks.
-Whenever a car is moved, (Rule VE.2.1 and Rule VE.2.2) there must be:
+Whenever a car is moved, (Rule D.2.1 and Rule VE.2.2) there must be:

 • A driver wearing a full safety suit seated in the cockpit